Hardiness zones

 Propagation: Seed

-Disease and pests: Nematodes, root rot, spittlebug on succulent stems especially if air circulation around plants is poor
+Disease and Pests: Nematodes, root rot, spittlebug on succulent stems especially if air circulation around plants is poor

 Additional comments: California blue sage is somewhat difficult to grow in the lower desert during the summer because the intense heat tends to toast it as much as I like to toast sourdough English muffins for breakfast each morning.
-In the right garden microclimate however, this is a nice Mediterranean coastal chaparral shrub for mixed borders in Phoenix where a strong aromatic presence is wanted.
+In the right garden microclimate however, this is a nice Mediterranean coastal chaparral shrub for cool season mixed borders in Phoenix where a strong aromatic presence is wanted.
 Many cultivars are available.